Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Make sure your doctor knows about all other medicines you are using.
+Take them at least 1 hour before or 3 hours after you take lanthanum.

 Warnings While Using This Medicine